alexhaydock/install-gentoo/README.md

 ---

-# Installing to a remote host
+## Installing to a remote host over SSH

 ### Pre-reqs
 * Ansible
-* Remote host, booted to the latest Gentoo LiveCD
+* Remote host, booted to the latest Gentoo LiveCD.
-* Local `inventory` file for Ansible to use
+* Local `inventory` file for Ansible to use.
 * An RSA key, generated and stored at `~/.ssh/id_rsa_Packer`
   * This will be used for the second stage of the playbook run (post-install).
   * You could generate with: `ssh-keygen -t rsa -b 4096 -f ~/.ssh/id_rsa_Packer`
 * Edit the `group_vars/all/main.yml` file to set any variables which need setting.
-  * In particular, there is a variable in here (`firmware_type`) which must be set to either `bios` or `efi` depending on the system you have booted.
+  * In particular, `firmware_type` must be set to either `bios` or `efi`.
 Setting this wrong may leave your system unbootable or, more likely, the GRUB installation step will simply fail.
-* Set a root password on the booted LiveCD
+* Set a root password on the booted LiveCD.
+  * If you use `root-password` as the password, nothing will need to be changed, otherwise you will need to update a few variables with the password you choose.
 * After install, change the LiveCD's `sshd_config` to allow `root` login with password:
   * `PasswordAuthentication yes`
   * `PermitRootLogin yes`
-* Start the SSH server
+* Start the SSH server.

 ### Invoke installation with Ansible
 Deploy the first stage of installation (targets the booted LiveCD) with: